Fuco1/smartparens/README.md

     ;;; global
     (sp-add-ban-insert-pair-in-string "'")

+    ;; you can also use the `sp-with-tag' macro.
+It will automatically add ;; the tag to each function.
+Use this only with functions where the ;; first argument is the opening pair!
+Here, we want to disable ' pair ;; in a bunch of text modes
+    (sp-with-tag "'"
+                 (sp-add-local-ban-insert-pair 'markdown-mode)
+                 (sp-add-local-ban-insert-pair 'tex-mode)
+                 (sp-add-local-ban-insert-pair 'latex-mode)
+                 (sp-add-local-ban-insert-pair 'text-mode)
+                 (sp-add-local-ban-insert-pair 'log-edit-mode))

+    ;; now, we could've also done just this:
+    ;; (sp-add-local-ban-insert-pair "'"
+    ;;                               '(markdown-mode
+    ;;                                 tex-mode
+    ;;                                 latex-mode
+    ;;                                 text-mode
+    ;;                                 log-edit-mode))
+    ;; but I wanted to show you how to use the sp-with-tag macro :)

     ;;; emacs-lisp-mode
     (sp-add-local-ban-insert-pair "'" 'emacs-lisp-mode)
+    (sp-add-local-ban-insert-pair "'" 'inferior-emacs-lisp-mode)
     (sp-add-local-ban-insert-pair-in-code "`" 'emacs-lisp-mode)

+    ;;; markdown-mode
-    ;; you can also use the (sp-with) macro.
+    ;; you can also use the `sp-with' macro.
 It will automatically add the ;; mode to the end of each call.
 How cool is that!
     (sp-with 'markdown-mode
              (sp-add-local-pair '("`" . "`"))
-             (sp-add-local-ban-insert-pair "'")
              ;; this also disables '*' in all other modes (sp-add-local-allow-insert-pair "*"))